 Forest industry information is reported the year it occurred and prior to the published date of the Forest Resources Report.
-Mill survey data is reported for a calendar year and isn't available until at least the following year.
+Mill survey data is reported for a calendar year and is not available until at least the following year.
 Because of this reporting structure, forest industry information will be reported before the calendar year survey data, covering the time between the releases of the annual Forest Resource Report.
+Mill and machine closure information remains in the report until no longer represented in calendar year survey data.